Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/Breath.md

 **Must read for everyone on the most overlooked aspect of Health**

 James Nestor’s _Breath_ is life-changing.
-Whether you’re an athlete or an AI programmer, this book will make you rethink every Breath.
+Whether you’re a CEO, athlete, or AI programmer, this book will rewire how you breathe — and live.

 **Rating: ⭐⭐⭐⭐⭐ (5/5)**